-It took long enough, but Bose has finally released its highly anticipated QuietComfort Earbuds.
-At $279, these new buds don't come cheap, but you're getting the best active noise-cancelling wireless earbuds for the money.
+The Bose QuietComfort Earbuds don’t come cheap, but even at $279 it’s clear that these are simply the best active noise-cancelling wireless earbuds for the money.

 As glowing as the QuietComfort Earbuds sound, they aren’t perfect.
 Battery life, while more sufficient than the AirPods Pro (on a single charge), comes up short against the competition.
 The size and shape of the earbuds isn’t anything to brag about either, neither is the large, weighty charging case.
 These drawbacks aside, the QuietComfort Earbuds are the company’s best wireless earbuds to date and are well worth the investment for peaceful listening.

 Battery life (rated): 6 hours, 18 hours (with charging case)

 Size: 1.5 x 1 x 1.1 inches (per bud), 3.5 x 2 x 1.3 inches (charging case)

 Weight: 0.3 ounces (per bud), 2.7 ounces (charging case)

 Bose’s penchant for premium craftsmanship has been celebrated for decades, though the QuietComfort Earbuds may be deemed too minimalist for style mongers.
 However, there’s no denying their build quality.
 The buds are constructed from much of the same high-end composite plastic that was used to put together the brand’s previous sporty wireless earbuds, the SoundSport Free, which were super durable and built to take beats.
 The matte finish is a nice touch that shines bright when exposed to sunlight.